 What Foods Should I Limit?

-Certain foods contain excess fats/ saturated fats, high carbs, processed protein, and high sugars, which offer little nutritional value.
+Certain foods contain excess fats/ saturated fats, refined carbs, processed protein, and added sugars, which offer little nutritional value.
 Here are examples of foods that should be limited:

 - Highly processed breakfast cereals with added sugar and low whole grain content.